kmsigma/SwqlQueries/README.md

 # SolarWinds Query Language (SWQL) Query Playground
-## This is a public repository for some of my SWQL queries.
+## This is a public repository for some of my PowerShell scripts and the associated SWQL queries.

 **None of these queries are directly supported my myself nor SolarWinds.
 Use them at your own risk.**